Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

-# Current Limitition
+# Current Limitation
 1. CEF (current version 88) hardware acceleration does not work.
 Uncheck "Settings" -> "Advanced" -> "Sources" -> "Enable Browser Source Hardware Acceleration" to use software rendering.
+5. There is no installer available, yet.
+3. Virtual Camera should work, in theory.
+A manual registration of Virtual Camera is needed.
 2. RealSense is not included.
 I have little confidence that something intel will work on ARM platform.
-3. Virtual Camera is not included, yet.
-4. Video Source is not available, unless there's a good enough mingw toolchain targeting ARM64 Windows, AND the VideoLAN is willing to use it.
+4. Video Source is not available, unless there's a good enough MinGW toolchain targeting ARM64 Windows, AND the VideoLAN is willing to use it.
-5. There is no installer available, yet.
 6. There is no hardware encoding, yet.
 Neither Microsoft nor Qualcomm released any documentation on this topic.

 Windows ARM64 binary build can be found here: https://github.com/tommyvct/obs-studio/releases